Mercy-Mallel/Data-Cleaning-Project-using-SQL/README.md

 ## Metadata
 The dataset is composed of 20 columns and 56,477 rows.
-+ UniqueID — id number attributed to a buyer.
++ UniqueID — id number attributed to each row.
 + ParcelID — code attributed to a land.
 + LandUse — shows the different uses of land.
 + SalesPrice — cost of land